easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 @anchor inhaler-dependencies

 ### Dependencies
 The pMDI interacts with the %Respiratory System through a connection that delivers atmospheric air and drugs into the %Respiratory System (@ref RespiratoryMethodology).
-The two systems are connected to each other at the mouth node through a path that connects the mouth node of the %Respiratory System to the inhaler node (see Figure 2).
+The two systems are connected to each other at the mouth node through a path that connects the mouth node of the %Respiratory System to the inhaler node (see @figureref {InhalerCircuit}).
 Before and after the pMDI is actuated, the mouth node of the %Respiratory System is connected to the atmosphere through the %Environment System that serves as a ground node for the %Respiratory System.

 When the pMDI is actuated, a network of combined circuits that include the elements from both the %Respiratory System and the inhaler is created.
 When the combined circuit is generated at the run-time, the ground environment node connected to the mouth node of the %Respiratory System is replaced by the inhaler node that represents the nozzle, becoming one combined circuit.